 Test Environment setup

 Out of all the STLC phases, this is a particularly important phase of the entire software testing life cycle.
 It is important to ensure that the environment in which the software is being tested closely matches the environment in which the application will be used after deployment.
-For example, a banking application which will run on client’s server is to be tested, then for a successful testing process, it is important to test the application in an environment which replicates the environment in which it will be used.
+For example, a banking application that will run on a client’s server is to be tested, then for a successful testing process, it is important to test the application in an environment that replicates the environment in which it will be used.

 An environment consists of software and hardware that are required for the application to function.
-The environment usually comprises of servers, systems, database, operating systems etc.
+The environment usually comprises servers, systems, database, operating systems etc.

 A key step of this phase is what is referred to as “smoke” testing.
 Smoke test cases are positive test cases that are run to see if the software meets the build acceptance criteria.
 This basically means that they are executed to check that the software product is built stable enough to be tested.
 Since it is a non-exhaustive test, it only tests the main functionalities of a software product.
 For example, a smoke test for an online banking application would check if the login function of the app is working, if the interface is loading, if each clickable option on the homepage is working etc. Once it is established that the basic features are working, only then, a more exhaustive testing of the entire product can be completed in the next phase.

 |Before beginning this phase the following should be available:|

 |Following are the steps that need to be performed at this stage:|

 – Prepare a list of software required for the testing process.